Jucy667/Algorithm-Visualiser/AI-Log.md

 ## ChatGPT

 Generated a README template
 - Changed project name.
 - Changed project description.
-    - added a Acknowledgments subheading.
+- Added an Acknowledgments subheading.
 - Everything apart from the template is not AI generated content.

 ## Copilot